cap-js/mcp-server/README.md

 - _What are the entities about?_
 - _How do they relate?_

-On top, MCP tools can be provided that can
+On top, [MCP tools](https://modelcontextprotocol.io/docs/concepts/tools) could be provided that can
 - Create projects.
 - Fill it will content, like adding test data, handler stubs.
 - Read the application configuration.